Trixinous/TrixTool/README.md

 # TrixTool 0.0.1a
 Trixtool aims to be the one-stop shop for all the Minecraft server info you could ever need.
-TrixTool currently can scrape:
+TrixTool can currently scrape (provided the server is online, of course):

 -Hostname